infinitron/epic-stream-processor/CONTRIBUTING.md

 ## How to request a feature

 Request features on the [Issue Tracker].

+## How to contribute a feature

+Create an issue on the [Issue Tracker] describing the proposed changes.
+This will allow a chance to talk it over and validate your approach.
+Make a separate branch, please make sure it has a descriptive name that starts with either the fix/ or feature/ prefixes, for instance, ```fix/docs``` or ```feature/new_storage```.
+Follow the instructions [here](#how-to-submit-changes) to submit the changes.

 ## How to set up your development environment